w3f/Grants-Program/applications/Crafting Finance.md

 | 0c. | Testing Guide | Core functions will be fully covered by unit tests to ensure functionality and robustness.
 In the guide, we will describe how to run these tests. |
 | 0d. | Article/Tutorial | We will write an article or tutorial that explains the work done as part of the grant. |
 | 1. | ink!
 Smart Contract: Kingsman | Kingsman is an exchange that provides conversion of different synthetic assets and contract trading, using SDP trading mode.
 Due to the design characteristics of SDP, this DEX does not require a counterparty, and there is no issue of trading depth. |

+We will implement the functions demonstrated by the following script.

+For the demo, assume current ETH price is $3000, DOT price is $25, CRF price is $5.
+The collateral ratio of ETH in Crafting platform is 150:100, DOT collateral ratio is 200:100, CRF collateral ratio is 500:100.
+In addition, Crafting platform supports 1-10 times leverage.

+Step 1: Alice stakes 1 ETH (worth $3,000) in Forge and uses 3x leverage to forge 3 rETH (worth $9,000) into the debt pool.

+The total debt pool is $9,000 and Alice's personal debt ratio is 100%.

+Step 2: Bob stakes 4 DOTs (worth $100) in the Forge and uses 10x leverage to forge 1,000 rUSD (worth $1,000) into the debt pool.

+The total debt pool is $10,000, with Alice's personal debt ratio at 90% and Bob's personal debt ratio at 10%.

+Step 3: Dave stakes 1,000 CRFs (worth $5,000) in the Forge and borrows 1,000 rUSD (worth $1,000), which is not added to the debt pool.

+The total debt pool is $10,000 and Alice and Bob's personal debt ratios remain unchanged.

+Step 4: Alice exchanges 1 rETH (worth $3000) in Kingsman for 2000 rUSD (worth $2000) and 40 rDOT (worth $1000).

+The total debt pool is $10,000 with 2 rETH (worth $6,000), 3,000 rUSD (worth $3,000), and 40 rDOT (worth $1,000).
+Alice and Bob's individual debt ratios remain the same.

+Alice has 2 rETH (worth $6000), 2000 rUSD (worth $2000), 40 rDOT (worth $1000), and she is in the debt pool.
+Bob has 1000 rUSD (worth $1000), and he is in the debt pool.

+Step 5: Dave exchanges 1,000 rUSD (worth $1,000) for 40 rDOT (worth $1,000).

+The total debt pool is $10,000, with 2 rETH (worth $6,000), 2,000 rUSD (worth $2,000), and 80 rDOT (worth $2,000). the ratio of Alice and Bob's personal debt remains the same.
+Note here that since generating 40 rDOT (worth $1000) gives the debt pool a value of -$1000 of rUSD.

+Alice has 2 rETH (worth $6000), 2000 rUSD (worth $2000) and 40 rDOT (worth $1000), and she is in the debt pool.
+Bob has 1000 rUSD (worth $1000), and he in the debt pool.
+Dave has 40 rDOT (worth $1,000), and he is not in the debt pool.

+Step 6: DOT price goes up to $50.

+The total debt pool is $12000, with 2 rETH (worth $6000), 2000 rUSD (worth $2000), and 80 rDOT (worth $4000).

+Alice has 2 rETH (worth $6000), 2000 rUSD (worth $2000), 40 rDOT (worth $2000), and she is in the debt pool.
+Bob has 1000 rUSD (worth $1000), and he is in the debt pool.
+Dave has 40 rDOT (worth $2,000), and he is not in the debt pool.

+Alice has personal debt of $12,000 x 90% = $10,800 and personal assets of $10,000.
+Although Alice's personal assets have grown by $1,000 ($10,000 - 9,000), she has actually lost $800 ($10,000 - 10,800).
+Bob has a personal debt of $12,000 x 10% = $1200 and a personal asset of $1000, resulting in a loss of $200 ($1000 - 1200).
+Dave's personal debt is 0 and his personal assets are $2000 ($50 x 40), so he has a profit of $1000 ($2000 - 1000).

+Step 7: The DOT price drops to $20.

+The total debt pool is $9600, with 2 rETH (worth $6000), 2000 rUSD (worth $2000) and 80 rDOT (worth $1600).

+Alice has 2 rETH (worth $6000), 2000 rUSD (worth $2000), 40 rDOT (worth $800), and she is in the debt pool.
+Bob has 1000 rUSD (worth $1000), and he is in the debt pool.
+Dave has 40 rDOT (worth $800), and he is not in the debt pool.

+Alice's personal debt 9600 x 90% = $8640 and personal assets $8800.
+Although Alice's personal assets decreased by $1200 ($8800 - 10000), she actually made a profit of $160 ($8800 - 8640).
+Bob's personal liabilities are 9600x x 10% = $960 and his personal assets are $1000, so he made a profit of $40 ($1000 - 960).
+Dave's personal debt is 0 and his personal assets are $800 ($20 x 40), so he loses $200 ($800 - 1000).

 ## Future Plans